nashare/instagram-clone/README.md

 # Next Steps:
 * Upload videos
-* Download Videos and Photos from AAU device.
+* Download Videos and Photos from a user's device
-* Add #'s and locations.
+* Add hashtags and locations